-INEF's previous studies on Cambodia have already addressed the links between poverty, nutrition and health (cf. Bliss 2017, 2018, 2021b).
+INEF's previous studies on Cambodia have already addressed the links between poverty, nutrition and health (see Bliss 2017, 2018, 2021b).
 Without wishing to present this context in more detail in this analysis paper, two important observations must be made with regard to the socio-economic context and against the background of possible restrictions in the quantity and quality of food in the affected families to ensure timely loan repayments.

 - (i) The health situation in Cambodia has not improved to the same extent as the poverty figures have declined.
 Restricted growth is observed in children, and especially anaemia in women.
 Hunger (= lack of access to food) is not so much the cause of the problem as undernutrition and, above all, malnutrition.
 Thus, a high morbidity rate continues to be seen especially among children under five years of age.
-The World Bank sees considerable deficits here in Cambodia compared to other members of the same country group (lower middle-income countries)
+The World Bank sees considerable deficits here in Cambodia compared to other members of the same country group (lower middle-income countries) (World Bank 2021).
+In this context, malnutrition and undernutrition lead to mental and physical developmental delays at a later age, which in turn result in poor school performance and limited working capacity and performance later on (cf. UNICEF 2017, 2022; USAID 2018). - (ii) This initial situation poses a considerable problem for the health development of the population and especially of children if, as will be explained later, one of the frequently cited measures in the case of loan repayment difficulties is the reduction of food quality, which is an important means of saving household expenditure in favour of regular loan repayments (cf. AusAid 2021: 61; EU 2021: 35; UNICEF 2021: 55f, 71).